emerichunter/emerichunter.github.io/_drafts/2021-06-08-optimizing-functions.md

 ### Parallel whenever possible

 Don't needlessly restrict your functions.
-Postgres handles parallel query through the planner and balances the resources according to max_worker_processes (which is a hard limit), max_parallel_workers, max_parallel_workers_per_gather (ref + check)
+Postgres handles parallel query through the planner and balances the resources according to max_worker_processes (which is a hard limit), max_parallel_workers, max_parallel_workers_per_gather (ref + check).

+Tip #5: Make use of parallel when it's possible and restrict it when needed.

+Tip #6: Make your code readable.
+You never know when someone will need to update your work.

+Tip #7:

+### The cost of living

+### Pretty maids all in a row/Row your boat

+### Level up the cursor

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.